xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 **std**

-- threshold of standard deviation of perturbation (*See Principles for details*)
+- standard deviation of the gaussian random variable applied for perturbation (*See Principles for details*)
 - default = 0.1
-- Standard deviation larger than this value will be filtered.

 **tol_pred**

+- tolerance of error
-- tolerance of concentration deviated from the target (*See Principles for details*)
+- can be regarded as concentration deviated from the target (*See Principles for details*)
 - Calculated concentration deviate more than this value will be filtered.

 **red_tol**